ess-dive-community/essdive-uas/5_DataProducts.md

 [Point clouds](#Point-clouds) |

 ## Level 2 (L2): higher-level processed data products
+The Level 2 data represent higher-order processing of the L1 datasets to apply additional QA/QC, corrections or improved geo-registration prior to use in scientific analyses.
+In addition, L2 products will often include additional processing of height models to derive the vegetation height (canopy height model) and the estimation of the surface terrain without vegetation present (digital terrain model).
+Both L1 and L2 datasets should be provided with uncertainty estimates for geo-registration and any physical retrievals, at the pixel level or at least the image level (i.e. averaged over the entire orthomosaic).
+Filenames can include pixel size (grain size) information using the convention indicated, e.g. a 10 cm pixel can be represented as “point01m” in the file name.

 [Georeferenced optical RGB orthomosaic](#Georeferenced-optical-RGB-orthomosaic) |
 [Georeferenced thermal IR orthomosaic](#Georeferenced-thermal-IR-orthomosaic) |
 [Georeferenced optical spectral orthomosaic](#Georeferenced-optical-spectral-orthomosaic) |